Additional details continue to surface in connection with two Pennsylvania children who died only minutes apart from each other last month.

 According to court documents, investigators found two dining room table chairs in the basement.
 Both chairs were tipped over around three feet away from each other.

-Earlier this week, authorities seized numerous items from the family home, including Connor’s Xbox.
+Earlier this week, authorities seized numerous items from the family home, including Conner’s Xbox.
 The boy’s mother told police that he frequently used the Xbox to play video games and to go online.
 Authorities also seized two iPads, cellphones, and a laptop.

 “The eight-year-old victim is known to play video games and view various internet websites utilizing the X-Box gaming console,” the warrant read.